Facely1er/CyberCertitude-Level2-byERMITS-v1/README.md

 ---

-**CyberCertitude™ CMMC 2.0 Compliance Portal** - Streamline your CMMC certification journey with comprehensive assessment, evidence collection, and implementation monitoring specifically designed for Military contractors.
+**CyberCertitude™ CMMC 2.0 Compliance Portal** - Streamline your CMMC certification journey with comprehensive assessment, evidence collection, and implementation monitoring specifically designed for Government contractors.

 For technical support and implementation guidance, contact your CMMC consultant or C3PAO assessor.